openvinotoolkit/openvino/src/bindings/js/node/README.md

 # OpenVINO™ Node.js Bindings

-Use OpenVINO Runtime from your Node.js application uses OpenVINO JavaScript API
+Use OpenVINO JavaScript API for your Node.js application.

 ## Usage